 The most militant participants in the anti-capitalist protests have been the anarchists, many are non violent but others participate in the street fighting ‘black blocs’.
 The anarchists are inspired by diverse thinkers but perhaps most prominently by the ‘autonomists’ such as the academics Harry Cleaver, Michael Hardt and Toni Negri.
 Like Marx, they argue that globalisation is a product of the most destructive tendencies of capitalism.
 For them the market is not a means of regulating the economy but a weapon used to imprison workers.
 They see the work place as a prison and believe that workers’ struggles to escape from the power of capitalism have encouraged firms to relocate globally.
+The demands of the movement seem relatively straightforward.
+Neo-liberal globalisation is delivering poverty, injustice, authoritarian controls and environmental destruction, so demands our opposition.
+However, a closer look at the movement indicates intellectual confusion and a chaotic mismatch of contradictory assumptions.
+While it may be difficult to reach agreement on all issues given the diversity of the groups and networks involved, some of these contradictions seem extreme.

 An excellent example is the issue of trade.
 Groups such as Oxfam believe that the removal of tariffs and other barriers to trade will help developing countries.
 At present the European Union, the USA and Japan heavily subsidise their own farmers and place huge tax on food imports from the rest of the world.
 A fair trade campaign put together by the NGOs is aimed at removing barriers to trade so countries in the south of the globe can sell more of their agricultural products in the wealthier parts of the world.